-What is wonderful about teen love is the passion.
-Teens tend to be fully present and in the moment when in love.
-The down side is their underdeveloped ability to think through their choices.
-They tend to act impulsively and because their hormones are in full bloom, they tend to act without thinking of the long term consequences.
-That being said, teens also choose their love interests by physical attraction, how fun it is to hang out, and how excited they feel being with the person they are attracted to.
-In other words while you may have put a lock on the girlfriend's door and have a rule of no sex under your roof, that will not stop two people who are physically attracted to each other, in love, and have raging hormones.
+Parents must set specific and stringent rules when it comes to physical contact allowable between the teens within the house, urges Gorshow.
+"Teens choose their love interests by physical attraction, how fun it is to hang out, and how excited they feel being with the person they are attracted to.
+In other words, while you may have put locks on doors and have a rule of no sex under your roof, that will not stop two people who are physically attracted to each other, in love and have raging hormones.
 Because of their age, they may not be engaging in intercourse, but that doesn't mean that they are not engaging in sexual activity.
-A talk with your son and this girl about how they will handle their feelings and avoid sexual activity would be wise, although this may only delay the inevitable.
+A talk them about how they will handle their feelings and avoid sexual activity would be wise, although this may only delay the inevitable."

-A second consideration is what happens after the relationship ends and they each start dating new people?
-Or worse, one starts to date before the other?
-Have you thought about how this may impact your son and his new girlfriend, having his old girlfriend living under the same roof?
-And, vice versa for the girl who is living with you?
+"A second consideration is what happens after the relationship ends and they each start dating new people?" asks Gorshow.
+"Or worse, one starts to date before the other?
+Have you thought about how this may impact your teen and his new girlfriend, having his old girlfriend living under the same roof?
+And, vice versa for the teen who is living with you?"

-While I think your motives for wanting to help this girl are admirable, I don't think going for custody is a good thing for you or your relationship with your son.
-I do think there are ways you can help this girl without becoming her surrogate parent.
+Gorshow says that it's admirable to want to help the teen, you don't have to do it alone.
+"I do think there are ways you can help this teen without becoming a surrogate parent.
 I would suggest contacting advocacy groups who work with homeless teens for information and what resources are there in the community.
 I would suggest you talk with faith-based organizations that assist homeless teens and those that are supportive of teens.
-Once you start networking, I think you will find that there are a lot of avenues available to assist both you and your son's girlfriend.
+Once you start networking, I think you will find that there are a lot of avenues available to assist both you and your teen's girlfriend."